KittyGiraudel/site/_posts/2012-01-01-math-sequences-in-sass.md

 ---

 <section>
-<p>A couple of weeks ago (right before holidays actually), I've been playing around math sequences in Sass, especially the <a href="http://en.wikipedia.org/wiki/Fibonacci_number">Fibonacci number</a> and the <a href="http://en.wikipedia.org/wiki/Look-and-say_sequence">Look-and-say sequence</a> also known as <em>Conway's number</em>.</p>
+<p>A couple of weeks ago (right before holidays actually), I've been playing around math sequences in Sass, especially the <a href="http://en.wikipedia.org/wiki/Fibonacci_number">Fibonacci number</a>, the <a href="http://en.wikipedia.org/wiki/Juggler_sequence">Juggler sequence</a> and the <a href="http://en.wikipedia.org/wiki/Look-and-say_sequence">Look-and-say sequence</a> also known as <em>Conway's number</em>.</p>
 <p>Those were kind of fun Sass experiments and people seemed to be interested on Twitter so here is the how-to.</p>
-<p>If you're not interested in learning how I did it and just want to see the code, you can play around those pens: <a href="http://codepen.io/HugoGiraudel/pen/krAes">Fibonacci number</a>, <a href="http://codepen.io/HugoGiraudel/pen/tBhzs">Look-and-say sequence</a>.
+<p>If you're not interested in learning how I did it and just want to see the code, you can play around those pens: <a href="http://codepen.io/HugoGiraudel/pen/krAes">Fibonacci number</a>, <a href="http://codepen.io/HugoGiraudel/pen/GnzfB">Juggler sequence</a>, <a href="http://codepen.io/HugoGiraudel/pen/tBhzs">Look-and-say sequence</a>.
 </section>
 <section id="fibonacci-number">
 <h2>Fibonacci number <a href="#fibonacci-number">#</a></h2>